Mining has a lasting impact - Farmville

 “When it comes to gold mining, local decision makers should be concerned about the impacts to water,” she said Friday, Nov.
 6. “That’s the most common and costly impact.
 Every major, open-pit gold mine in Montana resulted in water pollution, causing harm to downstream water users, such as private landowners, businesses, ranchers, community drinking water supplies and fish and wildlife habitat.”

-Bob Guild, the conservation chair for the South Carolina Chapter of the Sierra Club, said open-pit gold mines, white initially attractive, can produce a variety of long-term problems well after the mine is gone.
+Bob Guild, the conservation chair for the South Carolina Chapter of the Sierra Club, said open-pit gold mines, while initially attractive, can produce a variety of long-term problems well after the mine is gone.

 “What happens is in the long term after the gate is locked and the mining company walks away, the pollution continues from all of the disturbance that’s been created from that short window when the gold rush is on,” Guild said Friday, “And what we find is open-pit gold mines all over the east just like in the west have been turned into Superfund waste sites where there’s no one taking responsibility for the abandoned mine.”